yugabyte/yugabyte-db/docs/content/preview/drivers-orms/_index.md

 title: Drivers and ORMs for YugabyteDB
 headerTitle: Drivers and ORMs
 linkTitle: Drivers and ORMs
-description: Connect your applications from one of Supported Drivers and ORMs
+description: Connect your applications with supported drivers and ORMs
-headcontent: Connect applications to YugabyteDB using your favorite language.
+headcontent: Drivers and ORMs for YugabyteDB
 image: /images/section_icons/sample-data/s_s1-sampledata-3x.png
 aliases:
   - /drivers-orms/